dask/dask-blog/_posts/2019-07-02-very-large-svds.md

 ```

 This call is no longer entirely lazy, and it recomputes `x` a couple times, but
-it works, and it works using only a few GB of RAM on my consumer laptop.
+it works, and it works using only a few GB of RAM on a consumer laptop.

-It takes around 2min 30s time to compute that on my laptop.
+It takes around 2min 30s time to compute that on a laptop.
 That's great!
 But we can do better

 Adding GPUs (a 15 second SVD)